turnerlabs/airflow_stacks/docker/README.md

 4. Navigate to http://localhost:8080 to the airflow website.
       * The scheduler polls the dag directory every 60 seconds so it may take a minute for changes to show up in the ui.

+5. Turn on the helloworld dag once you see the on / off toggle button.

+6. Once the DAG starts you can monitor airflow's services logs and the tasks logs in the following way:
+      * WebServer - `docker logs -f docker_webserver_1`
+      * Scheduler - `docker logs -f docker_scheduler_1`
+      * Worker - `docker logs -f docker_worker_1`
+      * Task output - `cd airflow/logs/helloworld` - although I suggest using the UI for this.

+7. You should be able to iterate here and see any code changes you make get applied within a minute or less.

+### TODO's
+- Add the ability to load requirements, variables and connections.
+    - I plan on this being a quick `docker stop docker_webserver_1 docker_scheduler_1 docker_worker_1`, `docker start docker_webserver_1 docker_scheduler_1 docker_worker_1` to load these files but need to test it out first.